dvyrj08/drunkards-dilemma/README.md

 - Results screen with brand logo, rationale, mixer, and two alternates
 - Accessible, keyboard/touch friendly, and responsive

-## AI Mode (optional, off by default)
-The scorer is deterministic.
-If you want AI to enhance the rationale/selection, add an API route and set an env flag.
-(Stub left for future work.)

 ## Logos
 Logos are referenced via `/public/logos/*.svg`.
 For now, a `placeholder.svg` is used as a fallback.
 Replace with accurate brand logos that you have the rights to use.